Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 We were to never see this group of pilgrims again.
 We were in no such rush!

 The Camino continues behind the café and takes the first and most immediate left onto the Rua Nova de São João.
-After walking through Adémia, the Way turns left onto this road below, the Rua da Espertina at about 5.9 kilometers.
+After walking through Adémia, the Way turns left onto this road below, the Rua da Espertina after about 6.3 kilometers.
 It is after Adémia that the Way goes from flat to climbing.

 We traversed this road for about 2/3 kilometer...